CarloCattano/webserv/README.md

 - [X] POST  request is hanging on a cgi to folder or non existent
 - [X] track all read/recv/write/send returns for errors
 - [X] Upload some file to the server and get it back.
+- [X] Setup multiple servers with different hostnames (use something like: curl --resolve example.com:80:127.0.0.1 http://example.com/)

 * Joseph:

-- [j] Setup multiple servers with different hostnames (use something like: curl --resolve example.com:80:127.0.0.1 http://example.com/)

 - [X] Setup routes in a server to different directories.
 - [X] Setup a default file to search for if you ask for a directory